andubiel/netdevops-jenkins-ansible/README.md

 ![Picture32](https://user-images.githubusercontent.com/11307137/55595779-61e67880-5713-11e9-8222-e5830ba98e55.png)

 # Run Pipeline and review results
 Make sure the pipeline runs successfully by reviewing the console output and Cisco Spark Bot notifications.
-In order to run the pipeline we need to initiate the pipeline by making a change to code in our GOGs repository or Build the job from Jenkins.
+One method to run the pipeline is to initiate the pipeline by making a change to code in our GOGs repository.
 The Jenkinfile will kickoff the pipeline when dedecting changes to files.
-We will add a comment line to the Jenkinsfile and then commit our change to GIT to kickoff the pipeline.
-Run the pipeline again afterwards by simply selecting Build Now from the Jenkins GUI to kickoff the pipeline.
+We create a change event by adding a comment line to the Jenkinsfile and then commit our change to GIT to kickoff the pipeline.

 Make changes to Jenkinsfile.